-- Students seeking readmission must reapply for the next academic year and must meet the current minimum grade point average of 2.75 required by the Division of Nursing. - A nursing course in which a grade of "D" or "F" was received may be repeated only one time. - Readmitted students are expected to meet graduation requirements in effect at the time of readmission. - Readmission is not guaranteed to any student.
+- Students seeking readmission must reapply for the next academic year. - Applications must be submitted to the Admissions and Progressions Committee for the Division of Nursing. - Students must meet the current minimum cumulative grade point average of 3.0 required by the Division of Nursing in order to be considered for readmission. - Readmitted students are expected to meet graduation requirements in effect at the time of readmission. - Readmission is not guaranteed to any student.